vetrivel15/hackathon/docs/HLD/hld_arc42.md

 ### **Context**

-Hackathon requirement: system must run entirely on one machine.
+Requirement: system must run entirely on one machine.

 ### **Decision**